oracle-livelabs/apex/oci-document-understanding/2-install-scripts/2-install-scripts.md

 In this lab, you will run SQL commands using SQL Scripts.
 A SQL script can contain one or more SQL statements or PL/SQL blocks.
 You can use SQL scripts to create, edit, view, run, and delete database objects.

-Furthermore, you'll discover how to create multiple accounts in a single operation.
+You will also explore how to efficiently create multiple workspace user accounts in a single operation using the APEX Administration interface.

-Moreover, you'll configure Web credentials to authenticate connections to external REST services or REST-Enabled SQL services from APEX.
+Finally, you will learn how to configure Web Credentials, which enable secure authentication when connecting to external REST services or REST-Enabled SQL services from APEX.

 Estimated Time: 10 Minutes